Danitegue/PCBRW_OLD/README.md

 import shutil
 def mkbackup():
     try:
-        filename='test.txt'
-        sourcepath='C:/filepath_source/'
-        targetpath='C:/filepath_target/'
+        sourcepath='C:/PCBasic_Brewer_Repo/brw#185/bdata185/test.txt'
+        targetpath='C:/PCBasic_Brewer_Repo/brw#185/bdata185/test_copy.txt'
-        shutil.copy2(sourcepath+filename, targetpath)
+        res=shutil.copy2(sourcepath, targetpath)
+        return str(res)
     except:
         pass
 ```

-if the pcbasic launcher has the extra argument "--extension=Brw_extensions_simple1", pcbasic will load the functions and procedures of the extension module, in a way that when the special BASIC statement _MKBACKUP of the PU.rtn routine is going to be executed, pcbasic automatically detects that it is not a BASIC syntax, and it will try to look in the loaded extension functions for a proper function or procedure to "solve" the statement.
-Of course the function match is not case sensitive, so the _MKBACKUP basic statement can be handled by a "mkbackup()" as well as a "MkBackup()" python functions.
+if the pcbasic launcher is executed with the extra argument "--extension=Brw_extensions_simple1", pcbasic will load the functions of the extension module, renaming them to cappital letters, and storing them as a database of external functions, in a way that when the special BASIC statement _MKBACKUP of the PU.rtn routine is going to be executed, pcbasic automatically detects that it is not a BASIC syntax, and it will try to look in the stored external functions for the proper function to "solve" the statement.
+Of course due to the function renaming, the function match is not case sensitive, so the _MKBACKUP basic statement can be handled by a "mkbackup()" as well as a "MkBackup()" python functions.

-In this case, when loading the brewer software with this extra argument in the launcher, and running the "pu" routine from the brewer software command line, the pu BASIC routine is going to trigger the mkbackup() python procedure, which will be in charge of make wathever in the python world, in this case a backup of a file.
+In this case, when loading the brewer software with this extra argument in the launcher, and running the "pu" routine from the brewer software command line, the pu BASIC routine is going to trigger the mkbackup() python function, which will be in charge of make wathever in the python world, in this case a backup of a file.

 In the output file #4 (which in this case corresponds to the D02018.185 file), will be written:

 ```
 PROGRAM start : JAN 20/18 at 23:44:50
 MAKING BACKUP BY EXTENSION FUNCTION MKBACKUP
+RESULT OF BACKUP=None
 ```

-### Simple Extension example 2 - Use a python function to solve a "special" BASIC statement:
+### Simple Extension example 2 - Trigger a python function form a "special" BASIC statement (with args):

 Having a BASIC routine like this "C:\PCBasic_Brewer_Repo\brw#185\Program\py.rtn" (notice the non BASIC code _DUPLICATE(2)):